ioggstream/python-course/connexion-101/025-openapi-3.md

 1. provide contact informations and terms of services.

 1. Feel free to add as many details as you want.

+1. Save it back to your local notebook.

 ----